-- Deprivation continued to influence the health of pregnant women and babies across Scotland.
-Women from deprived areas were generally more likely to have a first birth at a younger age, be overweight or obese, to deliver their babies early and to have a low birthweight baby compared to those from less deprived areas.
+- Pregnant women are more likely to live in the most deprived areas than the general population.
+Deprivation impacts the health of pregnant women and babies across Scotland with women from more deprived areas being more likely to be overweight or obese, have diabetes, to give birth prematurely and to babies small for their gestation compared to those from less deprived areas.

 If you have a media enquiry relating to this publication, please contact the Communications and Engagement team.